Learn more about impetigo: introduction

 - wash or wipe down toys with detergent and warm water if your children have impetigo

-- touch or scratch sores, blisters or crusty patches – this also helps stop scarring
+- do not touch or scratch sores, blisters or crusty patches – this also helps stop scarring

-- have close contact with children, or people with diabetes or a weakened immune system (if they're having chemotherapy, for example)
+- do not have close contact with children, or people with diabetes or a weakened immune system (if they're having chemotherapy, for example)

 How to avoid impetigo